Iced Americano vs Iced Coffee: Learn The Key Differences

 Iced Americano with Milk

 Milk can often ruin the subtle flavors in brewed coffee because they are not strong enough to cut through.
-But milk pairs much better with espresso because it balances the intensity of the coffee flavors.
+However, milk pairs much better with espresso because it balances the intensity of the coffee flavors.
 If you enjoy adding milk, you might prefer the taste of an iced Americano.

 You can also experiment with adding more or fewer espresso shots until you find the perfect balance.

 As coffee-based drinks, you can expect the caffeine content to be similar between an iced coffee and an iced Caffe Americano.
-But that assumes that the brewing strength is identical, and some coffee shops will not brew that way.
+However, that assumes that the brewing strength is identical, and some coffee shops will not brew that way.

 So ask your barista how many espresso shots they use in their Americano drinks, and remember you can always customize it with more or less.
-For both of these drinks, a standard 12-ounce serving provides approximately 150 milligrams of caffeine.
+For both drinks, a standard 12-ounce serving provides approximately 150 milligrams of caffeine.
 Each additional espresso shot will add 75 milligrams.

 Iced Caffe Americano vs Iced Latte